FateMeetsLuck/dmildew/README.md

 * Implement a regular expression library.
 Regex literals will probably never be supported.
 * Bind native classes and functions with one line of code with mixins and template metaprogramming.
 * Write a more complete and robust standard library for the scripting language.
-* Allow super keyword to be used to call base class methods and properties other than the constructor.
 * Allow unicode support for source code text.
-* Reduce parse tree to low level bytecode (in progress).
 * Implement yield keyword.